Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 wget https://raw.githubusercontent.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox/master/installDumuxRosi_Ubuntu.py
 python3 installDumuxRosi_Ubuntu.py
 ```
-This will create a "DUMUX" folder and install inside the dependencies necessary to run dumux-rosi.
-CPlantBox is setup within the virtual environment 'cpbenv'. \
+The script will install DuMu$^x$ and CPlantBox, and CPlantBox is setup within the virtual environment 'cpbenv'.
-**Do not forget to reactivate the 'cpbenv' environment when using CPlantBox:**
+Activate the 'cpbenv' environment when using CPlantBox:
 ```bash
 source cpbenv/bin/activate
 ```
-This script might work on other linux OS but has not been tested.
+The scripts might work on other Linux OS but has not been tested.

-### Windows
-CPlantBox is currently not available on windows.
-Some pointers to setup a linux environment on windows are given on the [wiki](https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox/wiki/Help-for-windows-users).

-## Manual Linux installation
+## Linux - manual installation
 Clone the repository by running:
 ```bash
 git clone --depth 1 -b master https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox.git